-We tested a Teeter device, as well as other inversion products.
+We tested a Teeter device in late 2012.
 On the positive side, the EP-550 Teeter model we tested was very well-constructed.
-Other devices with similar designs have seemed flimsy, similar to the cheap gym equipment you’d find at Wal-Mart.
+Other devices with similar designs seemed flimsy in comparison, similar to that of cheap gym equipment found at department stores.
 While we wouldn’t swear by inversion devices, there are occasions when our testers enjoyed the stretching sensation.
-You can invert yourself to a variety of angles, to the point where you are upside down.
-We found some angles more comfortable than others.
+You can invert yourself to a variety of angles, to the point where you are completely upside down.
+Different testers found some angles more comfortable than others.
 The amount of time spent in inversion and the angle of inversion are all a matter of preference.

 - Folding Feature.
 We found the folding process to be so cumbersome that one tester almost hurt his back in doing so.

 - Price.
 The better Teeters are on the high end of the price range.
-It may be worth it to check out some competing products.
+It may be worthwhile it to investigate some competing products.

 - Assembly.
 This product may not be easy to assemble for some people.
 The box ours came in weighed about 60 pounds.
 One tester’s elderly parents, both of whom have back problems, could not have put it together easily, so we assembled it for them.
 Be sure to watch the DVD, which includes assembly instructions which are easier to understand than the written instructions.

 - Inversion.
 Some angles of inversion felt much more comfortable than others.
 Some angles felt quite uncomfortable.

 - Self-Treatment.
 Self-treating back problems without any supervision can be risky, and it is possible to make your back problems worse, as several chiropractors have suggested to us.
 Not all back pain has the same cause or the same cure.
 While inversion devices may be well-suited to certain back issues, it may do more harm than good for other types.

 - Made in China.
 This is an issue for some people, but obviously isn’t related to the product’s effectiveness.